bconglet/Pantoner/readme.md

 *****

-### Just the colors, please!
+## Data Formats

-All the colors are available in both JSON and CSV formats - and both stay up-to-date as new colors are added to the library.
-I also promise to never change these filenames or locations, so you could even call them directly on a regular basis to update your color lists if you need to.
+All the colors are available in both JSON and CSV formats - both stay up-to-date as new colors are added to the library.
+I also promise to never change these filenames or locations, so you could even call them directly on a regular basis to update your color lists as needed.

 *****

-### Contributing
+## Contributing

 To contribute, you'll need [nodejs](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed.
 Fork and clone the repo, then visit the directory in the terminal and type `npm install` to install the dependencies.
 After that, simply run the `grunt` command to watch the files in the project.

+### The Build Script

-By default, it watches the JSON files for changes - then generates updated versions of the color library for Sass, LESS and Stylus.
-One could say we're pre-processing our pre-processor code, hah - woah... meta..
+While grunt is active, it watches the JSON files for changes - then generates updated versions of the color library for Sass, LESS and Stylus.
 It also simultaneously generates a CSV file for each of the JSON files, so we can provide updated CSVs in the repo to anyone that needs them.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)